-Both endpoint security and network security are practices for protecting an enterprise’s network from cyberthreats.
-Endpoint security solutions focus on detecting and addressing cyberattacks at their access points—typically, user devices—and network security is more general, inclusive of endpoint security.
+Both Endpoint Security and network security are practices for protecting an enterprise’s network from cyber threats.
+Endpoint Security solutions focus on detecting and addressing cyberattacks at their access points—typically, user devices—and network security is more general, inclusive of endpoints.

 What is the difference between Endpoint Security and Antivirus?

 Antivirus solutions are typically designed to protect a single endpoint, such as a computer or device, and generally intended for individual consumers.
 In comparison, Endpoint Security solutions are intended for larger enterprises to secure networks and connected devices.